oopsEthan/snake/readme.txt

 - Create high score tracking
     - Use JSON/files, learn 'with'
 - Onclick is broken for game over
+    - I think this and snake body not resetting are related?
 - Snake body doesn't reset after dead